ocitypromo/hello-world/README.md

 Just another repository

-Creating new text to get abetter understanding.
+Creating new text to get a better understanding.
 How fun!